system76/docs/content/windows.md

 Select the partition that matches the size and position in the list of what you created earlier using GParted.
 (Windows may select this partition automatically.)
 Click `Next` to install Windows to the partition.

-**Warning:** You should not need to format any partitions during this step.
-If you see a `Windows can't be installed on drive # partition #` message, either you have the wrong partition selected, or you did not select `ntfs` as the partition type when creating the partition in GParted earlier.
+>**Warning:** You should not need to format any partitions during this step.
+If you see a `Windows can't be installed on drive # partition #` message, either you have the wrong partition selected, or you did not select `NTFS` as the partition type when creating the partition in GParted earlier.
 Try selecting a different partition, or go back to [Shrinking Pop!_OS](#shrinking-pop_os).

 ![Windows selecting a partition](/images/dual-booting/windows-select-partition.jpg)